azawawi/SwiftyZeroMQ/Documentation/Manual.md

 ## High level API

 High-level API is available once you import this module under the `SwiftyZeroMQ` virtual namespace (i.e. struct).
-The following section describe the high-level API.
+The following sections describe the high-level API.

 ### Error Handling